OTRF/ThreatHunter-Playbook/tactical_groups/persistence/windowsupdate_autostartkey.md

 ## Hunter Notes
-* For newer versions of Windows, look for RegistrationFlags entries.
+* For Windows 7 systems, look for RegistrationFlags entries.
+This persistence technique does not work on Windows 10.
 * You can group those events to hunt for this persistence technique or stack the values of the CacheFile AND TargetFile properties to find anomalies/outliers (That way we do not depend on specific file names).